-It is a bit adaptable and sized for kids.
+It is a bit adaptable and it is sized for kids.
 No chair fits every child, but the more you can adjust a chair, the more likely you are to provide good supportive seating.
 This chair is a good balance of adaptability and affordability.
-My readers know I am not a fan of therapy balls as seating for homework.
+My readers know I am not a fan of therapy balls as seating for homework when a child is hypermobile.
 Here’s why: Should Hypermobile Kids Sit On Therapy Balls For Schoolwork?

 It isn’t institutional.
 Teachers, parents, and especially kids, get turned off by chairs that look like medical equipment.
 This looks like a regular chair, but when adjusted correctly, it IS medical equipment, IMPO.

 It’s affordable.
 The child I described got it paid for by her school district to use in her classroom, but this chair is within the budget of some families.
-They can have one at home for homework or meals.
+They can have two; one at school and one at home for homework or meals.
 Most kids aren’t too eager to use a Tripp Trapp chair after 6 or 7.
-It’s untraditional looks bother them.
+That chair is a hit with many therapists, but it’s untraditional looks bother a lot of older children.
 This chair isn’t going to turn them off as easily.